A Lange & Sohne VS Patek Philippe

-Both A Lange & Söhne and Patek Philippe are arguably the most respected name in top-shelf luxury watchmaking in each of their respective countries.
+Both A Lange & Söhne and Patek Philippe are arguably the most respected names in top-shelf luxury watchmaking in each of their respective countries.
 While most people recognize Patek Philippe as one of the untouchables, they fail to realize that they are only untouchable by other Swiss watchmakers because Patek doesn’t consider any other Swiss watch brand to be any serious competition.
 While this may be true for watchmakers in Switzerland, this truth doesn’t hold up for the German watchmaker hailing from the Saxon region of Glashutte.
 A Lange & Sohne is possibly the only other master of horology capable of keeping Patek Philippe on their toes.
 In any case, Serious horologists will often have one of their watches in their collection.
-Both brands have a fascinating company history and each has made contributions to the age old craft of traditional watchmaking.
+Both brands have a fascinating company history and each has made contributions to the age-old craft of traditional watchmaking.

 Oftentimes people will ask us “What is the most inexpensive A Lange & Sohne watch?” or “What is the cheapest Patek Philippe watch I can buy?”.
-This question causes one in-the-know to chuckle since none of their watches are ever described as ‘inexpensive’, and most certainly not ‘cheap’!
-When buying new watches from this watchmaker, they are always, at the very least, a 5-figures price-tag and start upwards of $25,000.
-The most expensive Patek Philippe ever sold was a one of a kind Grandmaster Chime known as reference 6300A-010 that sold at a charity auction for $31,000,000 making it the most expensive wristwatch ever sold.
+This question causes one in the know to chuckle since none of their watches are ever described as ‘inexpensive’, and most certainly not ‘cheap’!
+When buying new watches from this watchmaker, they are always, at the very least, a 5-figures price tag and start upwards of $25,000.
+The most expensive Patek Philippe ever sold was a one-of-a-kind Grandmaster Chime known as reference 6300A-010 that sold at a charity auction for $31,000,000 making it the most expensive wristwatch ever sold.

-This category of comparison is a no brainer.
+This category of comparison is a no-brainer.
 Patek is way stronger than A Lange & Sohne when it comes to resale.
 In fact, their whole brand was built around this notion of longevity and keeping something of high value for your family to inherit.
 Hence their famous slogan “You never actually own a Patek Philippe.
 You merely look after it for the next generation."
 Do A Lange and Sohne hold their value?
 Not nearly to the degree of a Patek.
-Most watch brands with few exceptions tend to lose some of their value the moement you wear the watch.
+Most watch brands with few exceptions tend to lose some of their value the momement you wear the watch.
 The two watchmakers who hold their value the best in the whole industry are Patek Philippe and Rolex.

 Both of these watchmakers produce some very mechanically complex watches.
 A Lange & Sohne had reveald their Grand Complication in 2013 that features a host of coveted complications.
 The 3-barrel, triple-gear train watch had a perpetual calendar, a grand sonnerie, a petite sonnerie, minute repeater, moon phase and a monopoussoir (mono-pusher) chronograph rattrapante within a 5th of a second foudroyante (flying seconds).
 Needless to say this sounds very impressive indeed and in most case, this would be more watch than any one person can handle.
 This is why only 6 models were made of the A Lange & Sohne L1902 Grand Complication.